patchbanks/WaivOps-HH-LFBB/README.md

 ## License

-WaivOps is a crowdsourced project managed by the sound label company Patchbanks.
+WaivOps is a sound project managed by the sound label company Patchbanks.
 All recordings have been sourced and verified for copyright clearance.

 The HH-LFBB dataset is licensed under Creative Commons Attribution 4.0 International [(CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 ## Download

-All files are provided in 24-bit WAV format and encoded at 44.1kHz.
+The audio files are provided in 24-bit WAV format and encoded at 44.1kHz.

 Direct Download (7.1GB) [hh_lfbb_lps_mid_001-009.tar.gz](https://linktodocumentation)